 Stewart creates this very advanced cross-rhythm, which is a 3 beat phrase against 4.

-The solo is from the album “Music From The Motion Picture When Harry Met Sally” with Harry Connick Jr.
+- The solo above is from the album “Music From The Motion Picture When Harry Met Sally” with Harry Connick Jr.

-Now – check this out – here’s a transcription of a Teddy Brown snare workout – mAOw75HlO4U (YouTube link)
+- Now – check this out – here’s a transcription of a Teddy Brown snare workout – (YouTube link here)!
+This is not for the faint-hearted.
+To execute this exercises up to speed will take some practice.

 “I don’t know how you managed to do it.
 It is so fast!” – Michael Skinner (Principal Percussion at Royal Opera Orchestra and freelance percussionist with all orchestras in and around London for 31 years)